tjFogarty/tj-ie/src/site/posts/upgrading-to-webpack-4.md

 In the end, running `npm run dev` went from taking 6 seconds to 2.5 seconds, and `npm run production` dropped from 14 seconds to 4.
 Absolutely fantastic gains there, and a testament to the fine work those smart folks do working on webpack.
 This was more of a learning experience to get closer to the metal as it were, and I'll continue tweaking and breaking things because it's my site.
 Better I do it here than at work.
 I'll only have myself to answer to, and I'm my own harshest critic.

-You find the final file in {% external-link "https://github.com/tjFogarty/personal-site/blob/d78ab16e826a36dcd8fee28bf81f33acc417e529/webpack.config.js", "my repo for this site" %}.
+You find the final file in [my repo for this site](https://github.com/tjFogarty/personal-site/blob/d78ab16e826a36dcd8fee28bf81f33acc417e529/webpack.config.js).